Local Rules

 A. All Pleadings and Motions shall be legibly typewritten or printed on paper sized 8 1/2 inches by 11 inches.
 The caption of the complaint shall state the name and address, if known, of each party.
 Subsequent pleadings and motions shall state the case number, the name of the first party plaintiff, and the first party defendant on each side.
 For all subsequent pleadings in which new parties are joined, the name and the address, if known, of each new party shall be stated in the caption of such pleading.

 B. Every pleading, motion, brief, or other paper filed in a case shall be identified by title, and shall bear the signature, name, address, and where available, telephone number and e-mail address of the individual filing same.
-Any change in contact information shall be made by separate filing, specifically designated as such.
+Any change in contact information shall be made by separate filing, specifically designated as such

 C. Interrogatories, notices of deposition, requests for admissions, and other discovery requests shall not be filed with the Court unless otherwise ordered.